Scope

 You have the right to:

-If MBIE has a good reason for refusing a request for correction, you are entitled to request that a statement be attached to the information of the correction that was sought but not made.
+If we have a good reason for refusing a request for correction, you are entitled to request that we attach a statement of the correction that you have sought to the information.

 To ask to see the information we hold about you, or for any other privacy questions, contact: